piratas-ar/utopia.partidopirata.com.ar/_posts/2015-03-07-hackeando_al_capitalismo.markdown

 [^nota258]: Dorothy Kidd en *ed.* McCaughey & Ayers, *Cyberactivism--Online Activism in Theory and Practice* (New York:
-Routledge, 2003), Dan Gillmore, *We the Media—Grassroots Journalisrn—By
+Routledge, 2003), Dan Gillmore, *We the Media--Grassroots Journalisrn--By
 the People, For the People* (Cebastopol C.A.; O'Reilly, 2006).

 [^nota259]: Eben Moglen, "Anarchism Triumphant, Free Software and the